etsy/Testing101/Testing_Best_Practices.md

 }
 ```

 So.
 What do you want to test?
-Think in terms of the API and the class's
+Think in terms of the API and the JobServer
-input/output contract:
+class's input/output contract:

-- If you send it a job it hasn't recently run, it'll run it and return
+- If you send the job server a job it has not recently run, it will run the job
-  `JobResult::SUCCESS`.
+  and return `JobResult::SUCCESS`.
-- If you send it a job that throws an Exception during `run()`, it'll run it and
+- If you send it a job that throws an Exception during `run()`, it will run the
-  return `JobResult::FAILED_DURING_RUN`.
+  job and return `JobResult::FAILED_DURING_RUN`.
-- If you send it a job it *has* recently run, it'll return
+- If you send it a job it *has* recently run, it will *not* run the job and
-  `JobResult::FAILED_TO_SCHEDULE`.
+  return `JobResult::FAILED_TO_SCHEDULE`.

-So in your unit test, test each aspect of the contract/API.
-Put it in
+So in your unit test, you will want to test each aspect of this contract/API.
+By convention the test materials is under the directory `tests/phpunit` and the
+file name is based on the class name suffixed with "Test.php".
+Hence your test
+for the JobServer class should be in `tests/phpunit/JobServerTest.php`.
+In your
-`tests/phpunit/JobServerTest.php`, and use method names that convey you're
+test class,  use method names that convey you are testing one aspect of the
-testing one aspect of the `runJob()` API at a time:
+`runJob()` API at a time:

 ```php
 <?php